Rosemary Hall – North Augusta, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Rosemary Hall

 Rosemary Hall, as it was called when constructed in 1902, has been part of the North Augusta landscape since the town was founded.

-SCIWAY thanks Andy Hunter of Denmark for contributing this picture, taken in 2010.
-Andy also shares, “This old house holds a special place in my heart as I went to kindergarten in the back of the mansion from 1962-1963.”
+Andy Hunter, a longtime SC Picture Project contributor who shared one of the photos above, speaks of his personal connection to Rosemary Hall: “This old house holds a special place in my heart as I went to kindergarten in the back of the mansion from 1962 to 1963.”

 You may not use them in any form without written consent.

 SCIWAY does not provide contact information for photographers.